MickaelOnTheWave/GuimicK/README.md

 3. Ready to be used!

-In your build directory, you will find three folders with executables :
+In your build directory, you will find two folders with executables :

 - `ConfigurationEditingTool` — GUI tool to define and test tasks